-Repeat of a course completed with pass grade may be allowed, but only the best Grade in that course be counted for CGPA computation.
-Also all attempts in that course will be recorded in the respective semester transcripts.
-It is also made clear that a repeat course will not be permitted to be dropped after mid-semester examination.
+Repeat of a course completed with pass grade may be allowed, but only the best Grade in that course will be counted for CGPA computation.
+Also, all attempts in that course will be recorded in the respective semesters' transcripts and the repeat course will not be permitted for late drop after mid-semester examination.
+For repeating a course, a student has to simply register on ERP during the course registration period.